sauliiin/Loki-and-Grafana/README.md

 Ok, But where do I look fot the `"function": "wrapper"`, or how do I understand how loki handle my data?

 There is no screet here.
-Its basically a soft skill that anyone can develop: Patience and antention... (need to explain better)
+Its basically a soft skill that anyone can develop: Patience and antention...
+You need to ckech yout logs and understand them.
+Pick a good sample, use VS Code tho have a clean look at them, and try to identify if some line, for example are repeated, wicht words can be used as key-words for specific filtering.

-# Understanding `count`, `count_over_time`, and Series in Loki (Grafana)
+# Understanding `count`, `count_over_time`, `sum`, `sum by`, `count by` and Series in Loki (Grafana)

 This document explains in simple terms how `count`, `count_over_time`, and nested queries behave in Loki's LogQL.
 It includes clear analogies and examples to help beginners understand the concepts.
 ---